IntersectMBO/governance-scripts/SECURITY.md

 ### Reporting a Vulnerability

-If you discover a security vulnerability in xxxx, we encourage you to responsibly disclose it to us.
+If you discover a security vulnerability in governance-scrips, we encourage you to responsibly disclose it to us.
 To report a vulnerability, please use the [private reporting form on GitHub](https://github.com/input-output-hk/mithril/security/advisories/new)